 As sad as we are to see these icons go, we hope that our friends and family in Omaha take this lesson seriously: if you suspect sleep apnea, get tested.
 Even if you have no direct evidence, please get tested.

-If you are looking for more information about sleep apnea testing in Omaha, please call (402) 493-4175 today for an appointment with sleep dentist Dr. Roger Roubal.
+If you are looking for more information about sleep apnea testing in Omaha, please call (402) 493-4175 today for an appointment with an Omaha sleep dentist.